Here at SoundCloud, in order to provide counts and a time series of counts in real time, we created something called Stitch.

-Stitch was initially developed to do the timelines and counts for our stats pages.
-This is where users can see which of their tracks were played and when.
+Stitch was initially developed to provide timelines and counts for our stats pages, which are where users can see which of their tracks are played and when.

 - For real-time updates, Stitch has a processor application that handles a stream of events coming from a broker and increments the appropriate counts in Cassandra.

-- The batch part is a MapReduce job running on Hadoop that reads event logs, calculates the overall totals, and bulk loads this into Cassandra.
+- The batch part is a MapReduce job running on Hadoop that reads event logs and calculates the overall totals, and then bulk loads this into Cassandra.

-The difficulty with real-time counts is that incrementing is a non-idempotent operation, which means that if you apply the same increment twice you get a different value to when you apply it once.
-If an incident affects our data pipeline, and the counts are wrong, we cannot fix by simply re-feeding the day’s events through the processors; we would risk double counting.
+The difficulty with real-time counts is that incrementing is a non-idempotent operation, which means that if you apply the same increment twice, you get a different value than if you would only apply it once.
+That said, if an incident affects our data pipeline and the counts are wrong, we can’t fix it by simply re-feeding the day’s events through the processors; if we did, we would risk double counting.

 Meanwhile, to stop the sand shifting under its feet,

-As you can probably tell, this was quite complex, and it could take a long time to run.
-But despite this, it did indeed work.
+As you can probably tell, this setup was quite complex, and it often took a long time to run.
+But despite this, it worked.

-We got a new use-case; a team wanted to run Stitch purely in batch.
-This is when we added the batch layer and took the opportunity to revisit the way Stitch was dealing with the non-idempotent increments problem.
-We evolved to a Lambda Architecture style approach, where we combine a fast real-time layer for a possibly inaccurate but immediate count, with a batch slow layer for an accurate but delayed count.
-The two sets of counts are kept separately and updated independently, possibly even living on different database clusters.
-It is up to the reading web application to return the right version when queried.
-At its naïvest, it returns the batch counts instead of the real-time counts whenever they exist.
+Luckily, a new use case emerged: a team wanted to run Stitch purely in batch.
+This is when we added the batch layer, and we used this as an opportunity to revisit the way Stitch was dealing with the non-idempotent increments problem.
+We evolved to a Lambda Architecture-style approach, where we combined a fast real-time layer for a possibly inaccurate but immediate count with a batch slow layer for an accurate but delayed count.
+The two sets of counts are kept separately and updated independently, possibly even living on different database clusters, and it is up to the reading web application to return the correct version when queried.
+At its most naive, it returns the batch counts instead of the real-time counts, whenever they exist.

 If this sounds like the sort of thing you’d like to work on too, check out our jobs page.